AugustoTI/template-vite-reactTS/README.md

   yarn start
 ```

-> don't forget to rename the project in `package.json`
+> don't forget to rename the project in `package.json` and remove the hidden
+> `.git` folder from the project